iCodeWalker/r3f-env-and-staging/readme.md

         drei has a helper named softShadows()

         To make softShadows() work, we call it once at the beginning and outside of any component because this function will modify Three.js shaders directly.

+        previously : we can't add to gui as soft shadows are used directly in the compile shaders, it trigger the re-compling of ll the materials shaders.

     5. Accumulative Shadows: